-The parameters that are related to the loading and stopping profile are listed below.
+The parameters that are related to the loading and the stopping profile are listed below.

-- 01 Generator Output Voltage
+01 - Generator Output Voltage

-- 03 Generator Type
+03 - Generator Type

-- 06 Knee Frequency
+06 - Knee Frequency

-- 07 Decreasing V/Hz Slope 1
+07 - Decreasing V/Hz Slope 1

-- 08 Decreasing V/Hz Slope 2
+08 - Decreasing V/Hz Slope 2

-- 09 Minimum Voltage
+09 - Minimum Voltage

-- 10 Underfrequency Point
+10 - Underfrequency Point

-Voltage regulators are generally of the volts per hertz type or the constant voltage type.
+type or the constant voltage type.
 The digital voltage regulator can perform as a constant voltage regulator or a volts per hertz type regulator depending on user configuration.
-Volts per hertz type regulators are commonly used with reciprocating internal combustion engine driven generator sets because they provide an automatic means for the engine to recover from a large block load.
+Volts per hertz type regulators are commonly used with reciprocating internal combustion engine driven generator sets because the regulators provide an automatic means for the engine to recover from a large block load.
 In the digital voltage regulator, the block load recovery performance is configurable so that it may be field optimized for each specific application.